Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Kiwi DNA.md

 **Breaking open cells of a kiwi fruit and making the DNA inside visible to the human eye** - In this experiment we get DNA out of living cells in kiwi fruit.
 The DNA can be made fully visible to the human eye - no microscopes or magnifying glass needed!
 Done in less than 5 minutes in front of your eyes.

-Last initially checked on 2023-02-10 by Amy Migunda (aom36@cam.ac.uk) and double-checked on 2023-02-11 by Asmita Niyogi (an637@cam.ac.uk)
+Last initially checked on 2023-02-04 by Amy Migunda (pm631@cam.ac.uk) and double-checked on

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->